olefriis/c64-music-presentation/README.md

 * Ocean Loader 1: `C64Music/MUSICIANS/G/Galway_Martin/Ocean_Loader_1.sid`
 * Ocean Loader 2: `C64Music/MUSICIANS/G/Galway_Martin/Ocean_Loader_2.sid`
 * Thing on a Spring: `C64Music/MUSICIANS/H/Hubbard_Rob/Thing_on_a_Spring.sid`

+## Unsupported Songs
+We only support SID files in the `PSID` format.
+Unfortunately some noticeable classics are in the `RSID` format, which requires a more thorough Commodore 64 emulation:
+* Great Giana Sisters: `C64Music/MUSICIANS/H/Huelsbeck_Chris/Great_Giana_Sisters.sid`
+* Myth - History in the Making: `C64Music/MUSICIANS/T/Tel_Jeroen/Myth.sid`

 ## Branches to try out!
 It's interesting to try to turn features on and off and see what happens.
 So we have a few branches with stuff disabled.